OussMac/Libft/README.md

 	target : dependencies
 		commands
-		first target is always the default : rule when you use the command make
+		first target is always the default : rule when you use the command make target -> is the file we want to make dependencies -> are the files needed to exist for this target to be made commands : for example like the compile command `gcc -o file.c -o file.o`

 * **Variables :**
 	you can declare a variable using the syntax `(=)`